Bira/octopus-carnival/_drafts/wir-dscc-tectuktitlay.md

 subjects believe he's really a god - they have gotten extremely good at going through through the motions of worshipping him in the name of self-preservation.

-Not only is Tectuktitlay not a god, he's also the weakest of the Sorcerer-Kings.
-Maybe the two things are related.
-Why work towards ascension when you're already a god?
-In any case he knows his peers are stronger, which fuels a bit of an inferiority complex and compels him to make his domain stronger militarily to compensate.
+I honestly couldn't tell from the book's description if Tectuktitlay really believes in his own divinity.
+Whether he does or not, he also knows he's the weakest of the Sorcerer Kings, and probably has something of an inferiority complex about it.
+He tries to compensate for his personal weakness by making his realm military strong instead.

 ## The Numbers